Students planning to major in Philosophy should ideally sequence courses as follows:

 - Required courses in the history of philosophy that should be taken as soon as the student decides to major in philosophy, normally during the junior year:

-- Philosophy 430 – History of Ancient Philosophy and
+- Philosophy 430 – Great Thinkers of the Ancient Period and

-- Philosophy 432 – History of Modern Philosophy.
+- Philosophy 432 – Great Thinkers of the Modern Period

 - Next, take 500-level and 600-level courses.